-If you’re a resident of one of WICHE’s 16 member states/U.S. territories (CNMI and Guam), you may be eligible for tuition savings at 160+ participating WUE schools.
+If you’re a resident of one of WICHE’s 16 member states/U.S. territories (CNMI, FSM, Guam, and RMI), you may be eligible for tuition savings at 160+ participating WUE schools.
 Apply directly to your chosen WUE college or university (and not to WICHE itself).
 Some schools have special eligibility requirements or annual WUE admission quotas, found in the school’s WUE Savings Finder profile.
 If you still have questions, contact the school’s office that administers WUE (admissions, financial aid, or the scholarship office), as indicated on the school’s WUE Savings Finder profile.
 Some institutions automatically consider applicants from a WICHE state for the WUE rate, but many require that applicants request the WUE rate when applying for admission.
 Check to see if they have a special WUE application.

 The majority of WUE schools accept transfer students, but some only offer the WUE rate to first-year students.
 Certain schools offer some, but not all, majors at the WUE rate to transfer students.
 Some majors are only available to first-year students (at some schools).
 Check your chosen school’s profile in the WUE Savings Finder to learn more.

 Most institutions extend the WUE rate to a student for that school’s typical minimum graduation interval (two years for an associate’s degree program, four years for a bachelor’s degree program).
 Some also require a minimum credit load each term.
 Some institutions require that you reapply each year; check directly with your school and follow their rules.
 You must maintain good academic standing to keep the WUE rate.